pawbar94/scpp_logger/README.md

     ${SCPP_LOGGER_LIB}
 )
 ```
-After that you can start using comlint in main.cpp file.
+After that you can start using SCPPLogger in main.cpp file.

 ## <a name="how_to_use"></a>How to use